amarranjan25m/Spendry/README.md

 - Trello Board: http://tiny.cc/3j7v001

 ## 📝 Acknowledgements
--We express our sincere gratitude to all those who contributed to the development of Spendry – Personal Finance & Expense Splitter.
+- We express our sincere gratitude to all those who contributed to the development of Spendry – Personal Finance & Expense Splitter.
--We extend our heartfelt thanks to **Dr. Nilotpal Chakraborty** for his invaluable guidance, insights, and continuous support throughout the project.
+- We extend our heartfelt thanks to **Dr. Nilotpal Chakraborty** for his invaluable guidance, insights, and continuous support throughout the project.
 His mentorship played a crucial role in shaping the system’s architecture, analysis, and final execution.
--Special thanks to our project team members for their dedication and collaboration in bringing this application to life.
+- Special thanks to our project team members for their dedication and collaboration in bringing this application to life.
--We also acknowledge the open-source community and resources that inspired us during documentation and development
+- We also acknowledge the open-source community and resources that inspired us during documentation and development

 ## 🚀 Project Overview (From SRS)